Overview

 Final pay

-There may be some adjustments that affect your final pay.
-For example, there may be holiday adjustments depending on if you’ve used more or less of your adjusted annual leave entitlement for that year by the time you leave.
+For example, there may be holiday adjustments depending on if you’ve used more or less of your adjusted annual leave entitlement for that year by the time you leave (see Notion period section above for more information).

 - If you have taken more holiday than your adjusted annual leave entitlement - these days will be deducted from your final paycheck.